rant-lang/reference/src/language/variables-and-accessors.md

 ### Setters

-Setters are very similar to definitions, but they only work on existing variables.
+A **setter** is very similar to a definition, but modifies an existing variable instead.

 ```rant
 # Define a variable